craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/studio/rte-configuration.rst

 For more information on the Tiny MCE external_plugins option, see https://www.tiny.cloud/docs/configure/integration-and-setup/#external_plugins

 The Crafter Studio developer does not have full control of the tinymce initialization.
-To add a custom button to the toolbar in Crafter Studio, it would be done using the external plugin route since, what TinyMCE docs advise – i.e. using the ``setup`` function to add the button – is not viable in Studio without creating a :ref:`form control plugin <building-plugins-controls>` where they'd have full control of tinymce initialization.
+To add a custom button to the toolbar in Crafter Studio, it would be done using the external plugin route since, what TinyMCE docs advise – i.e. using the ``setup`` function to add the button – is not viable in Studio without creating a :ref:`form control plugin <newIa-building-plugins-controls>` where they'd have full control of tinymce initialization.

 To add an external plugin, use the tag ``<external_plugins />`` in the RTE configuration.
 Use the Crafter Studio API that gets a file for a given plugin, the getPluginFile API found here https://app.swaggerhub.com/apis/craftercms/studio/3.1.14.0#/plugin/getPluginFile to get the Tiny MCE external plugin file to pass to the RTE.